 Were you injured on the job in Tampa, FL?
 Do not let the insurance company unfairly deny your claim, minimize your injuries, or fight your disability claim.
 A Tampa workplace accident lawyer can help you pursue the full workers’ compensation benefits you deserve.
 Your case may also be eligible for additional compensation through a third-party claim.

 For over 28 years, Catania & Catania, P.A. has fought for injured workers and their families.
-Call our law firm today to schedule a free consultation with our workers’ compensation attorneys, who will fight for you.
+Contact our law office in Tampa, Florida, or give us a call at (813) 222-8545 today to schedule a free consultation with our workers’ compensation attorneys, who will fight for you.

 How Catania & Catania, P.A.
 Can Help You After a Workplace Accident in Tampa